Shish (album)

 Shish is the tenth studio album by the American rock band Portugal.
 The Man.
 It was released on November 7, 2025, by Thirty Tigers and KNIK Records.

 Composition and lyrics

 Portugal.
-The Man lead singer John Gourley commented that "Mush" is "survival, connection, and ambition.
+The Man lead singer John Gourley commented that "Shish" is "survival, connection, and ambition.
 Rural life with moments of danger and absurdity, like dirt bikes, smokers, gunfire, and video games.
 The repeated line ‘we can be family’ pushes against isolation, reaching for something solid".
 Gourley also commented on "Tanana", simply stating it "voices a generational sadness, searching for fleeting meaning in a world on edge."

 Release and promotion

 Shish was released on November 7, 2025 on Thirty Tigers.
 The album was preceded by two singles; "Denali" and "Tanana/Mush".
 The album is being followed by a tour dubbed as the Denali Tour, that began on the date of the album's release.

 Reception

 Writing for AllMusic, critic Matt Collar wrote it "feels as personal as anything Gourley has done, a kaleidoscopic sonic homage to Alaska", concluding John Gourley "has made an album that evokes the Teutonic permafrost wilderness, dreamscapes, and lonely small town punk-kid spirit that gave birth to Portugal.
 The Man."